noeal-dac/Animated-Lower-Thirds/README.md

 2. See how to install and new features: https://youtu.be/tddMYWya7O0

 ### Requiriments
 Unfortunately, OBS doesn't support browser panels on MacOs.
-It only works on Windows.
+It only works on Windows, but can be used on Linux using the snap installation of OBS (More info [here](https://obsproject.com/forum/thread...with-most-of-the-plugins-and-features.137672/))

 ## Usage
 See previus features: https://youtu.be/cQ0_1GwpwB0